 While you may feel that having a comprehensive menu will give the impression of variety and capability, it, in fact, hurts sales.
 Guests take longer to decide what they want because of the multitude of options available – this slows down the time taken at the table and you end up serving fewer customers.
 Also, a big menu more often confuses people as they are not able to decide what you make best.
 There are more chances you disappoint them.

-It’s advisable to concentrate only on your specialties and unique foods that your chef can do justice to, and which will fetch new and repeat customers.
+It’s advisable to concentrate only on your specialities and unique foods that your chef can do justice to, and which will fetch new and repeat customers.

 3. No Change in Menu